piku235/JungiThemeBundle/Resources/doc/fundamental-things.md

 but there could be a problem with merging tags which are the same.
 It turned out that the best solution and as well as a good rule is to manage virtual theme tags by yourself, at least at this moment.
-This means that you have to decide which tags of subordinate themes you want to include and how to merge them in situations when e.g. you have two exactly the same tags with different arguments where each one is included in another theme.

-In the chapters speaking about theme mapping loaders you will find out how the discussed situation looks in a practical.
+This means that you have to decide which tags of subordinate themes you want to include and how to merge them in situations when e.g. you have two exactly the same tags with different arguments where each one is located in another theme.
+In the chapters speaking about theme mapping loaders you will find out how it looks in a practical.

 ThemeInfo
 ---------